Middle Swannanoa River Restoration Plan

 The total cost to fix the damage and make the river more flood-resilient is estimated to be between $10 and $13 million.
 To learn more about our damage assessment and proposed actions, view this report summary:

-RiverLink is grateful for the support of CFWNC’s Emergency Disaster Response Fund, which made possible this critical step toward restoring and strengthening the Swannanoa River for future generations.
+RiverLink is grateful for the funders that make it possible to take critical steps toward restoring and strengthening the Swannanoa River for future generations.